Ratseki/AEDI-Project/README.md

 # Add all new files
 git add .

-# Or add specific files
-git add services.html server.js

 # Commit with a message
-git commit -m "Add services page and route"
+git commit -m "Fixed payments, profile, gallery, and webhooks"

-# Push to GitHub
+# Push to GitHub (Use your specific branch to be safe)
-git push origin main
+git push origin fix-payment-and-profile